To support rigorous research, GATE offers annual research grants to qualified applicants.

 Expert endorsements serve as a valuable information resource for individuals evaluating new products and services, especially in health care contexts where quality is difficult to observe.
 Any tendency for male experts to favour other men, or female experts to favour other women, could thus have a negative impact on quality discovery and lead to suboptimal matching between patients and providers.
 This research evaluates whether there is a gendered pattern in the endorsements that mental health care professionals provide to each other using a network of almost a quarter million U.S.-based talk therapists, it will observe both the presence of an endorsement as well as the language used in the endorsement.
 This research proposes that gendered patterns in endorsements may help explain some of the chronic underutilization of mental health care.

-Rob Gillezeau, Maggie Jones, Catherine Michaud-Leclerc & Drake Rushford
+Rob Gillezeau, Maggie Jones, Catherine Michaud-Leclerc, & Drake Rushford

 Economic Analysis and Policy

-The Impact of Registered Indian Status: Evidence from Bill C-31
+The Impact of Registered Indian Status: Evidence From Bill C-31

 Recognizing the discriminatory nature of this assignment, the federal government enacted Bill C-31 in 1985, which changed Status eligibility requirements to partially remove these discriminatory features.
 This change resulted in a 20% increase in the Status population within five years.
 This research examines the effect of Indian Status in Canada, with particular interest in the impact of lost and/or regained Status for Indigenous women.
 This work will provided the first causal estimates of “Registered Indian Status” on well-being.
 A such it has substantial implications over the efficacy of various government programs and direct implications on potential reforms to the Indian Act itself.